CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Here's a non-exhaustive list of some SALI LMSS aspects that retained our attention and _ring a bell in relation with AALE design_, which motivated us to complete the current memo, and do this without getting to hung up with the Keep It Simple and (not too) Stupid SQL aspect- an important, yes, but still separate, issue.

-We introduce relevant links to the Body of SALI LMSS in Parts B & C so readers not familiar with it can get up to speed easily.
+We introduce relevant links to the Body of SALI LMSS of Parts B & C, so readers not familiar with it can get up to speed easily.

 ### Most salient Computational Law aspects of SALI LMSS: